alexcubor/Yadviga-SLAM/README.md

 1. Press `F5` in VS Code to start debugging
 2. The debugger will launch the web application

+### Testing on Mobile Devices

+To test the application on mobile devices, you can use a tunnel service to expose your local development server to the internet:

+1. Start the local web server using the "Start Web Server" task
+2. Use a tunnel service like [Tuna](https://my.tuna.am/) to create a public URL

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.